Giskard-AI/giskard/docs/guides/upload/index.md

-# ⬆️ Upload an object to the Giskard server
+# ⬆️ Log datasets & models in the Giskard server

 You can easily upload to the Giskard server objects, such as **model**, **dataset**, **slicing & transformation functions** and **test suite**.

+The Giskard server is installed on your infrastructure.
+Giskard as a company does not have access to your datasets and models, so you can keep everything private.

 Uploading objects to the Giskard server will help you: